-Flood Map Number 72000C0985J, effective on 11/18/2009: Based on the project description the project includes no activities that would require further evaluation under this section.
-The project does not require flood insurance or is excepted from flood insurance.
+Flood Map Number 72000C2085J, effective on 11/18/2009: The structure or insurable property is not located in a FEMA-designated Special Flood Hazard Area.
 While flood insurance may not be mandatory in this instance, HUD recommends that all insurable structures maintain flood insurance under the National Flood Insurance Program (NFIP).
-The project is in compliance with Flood Insurance requirements.
+The project is in compliance with flood insurance requirements.